HorizenOfficial/nodetracker/README.md

 **NOTE:**  There should only be 1 instance of the tracking app running at a time.
 It is also best to wait to start the tracker until the blockchain is fully synced.

+### Check the node on the Tracking Server
 Check your node on one of the tracking servers using the Nodes>All Nodes page or the Nodes>My Nodes page.
   Secure Nodes - https://securenodes.zensystem.io
   Super Nodes - https://superenodes.zensystem.io

 For any issues or help with a node, submit a ticket to [Support](https://support.zencash.com)

-Report any critical issues on github https://github.com/ZencashOfficial/secnodetracker For community support, ask question in the zencash Discord #securenodes channel.
+For community support, ask questions in the ZenCash Discord #securenodes channel.

 Instructions on installing a monitoring tool like nodemon or PM2 may be found separately.